gbeckers/Darr/docs/readcode.rst

     > a = fread(fileid, [4, 2], '*int64', 'ieee-le');
     > fclose(fileid);

-Now look at its dimensionality, it is reversed, as are the indexing axis.
+Now look at its dimensionality, it is reversed, as are the indexing axes.
 And a Darr/NumPy row is returned as a column:

 .. code:: matlab